Bonfire/Lost-Delayed-TBL-Framework/README.md

 An augmented Tree-Branch-Leaf framework that also includes tick delays and delayed interacts.
 Specifically made for LostClient.

+Note that for delayed interacts, follow the example code I've written under the `Interaction.java` class.
+You must write a wrapper around your interact code and supply delays.

 ## Setup

 1. Download the code (I prefer as a ZIP file)